featbit/featbit-react-client-sdk/README.md

 ````

-### Populating the SDK with default values
+### Populating the SDK with fallback flag values

-As mentioned above, you can use the **options.bootstrap** option to populate the SDK with default values.
+As mentioned above, you can use the **options.bootstrap** option to populate the SDK with default values for your flags.
 This option is useful when you want to provide default values for your flags before the SDK initializes.
 If a flag is not available from the SDK, the SDK uses the default value you provide in the bootstrap object.

 ```javascript